Honors in the Major

 Overview and Benefits

 Students pursuing honors in the Anthropology major complete two courses.
-The first course is an honors section of one of the following: ANTH 496, 420, 430, 450, 495, or another course chosen in consultation with the undergraduate director.
-The second course is ANTH 499, in which students complete an honors paper written under the guidance of an anthropology faculty member.
-All candidates for honors in the major may participate in an honors colloquium.
-To graduate with honors in the major, students must complete the honors coursework with a minimum GPA of 3.50.
+The first course is an honors section of ANTH 450 (offered every other fall—odd years) or another course chosen in consultation with the undergraduate director.
+The second course is an independent study (ANTH 499), in which students complete an honors paper written under the guidance of an anthropology faculty member.
+To graduate with honors in the major, students must complete these two courses with a minimum GPA of 3.50.

 What are the benefits?
 Students have the opportunity to: